wolfpeyton/internet-art-final/README.md

 # internet-art-final

 This, my final project for the class Intermediate Internet Art, is titled Any HTML.
 This piece is heavily inspired by [All HTML](http://all-html.net/) by Evan Roth.
 The main principle behind my piece is using the DOM API to create an interactive, manipulable interpretation of the messages I interpreted from All HTML.
+You can access this project online [here](https://wolfpeyton.github.io/internet-art-final/).

 ## Directions For Use